shivashant25/Nerdio-Lab/Hands-on lab/07-configure-NAT-gateway.md

    ![](media/10s2.png)

-1. Once the NAT gateway is created, You'll be able see it under NAT gateway.
+1. Once the NAT gateway is created, You'll be able see it under NAT GATEWAY.

    ![](media/10s3.png)

 1. Click on the **Next** button present in the bottom-right corner of this lab guide.